-• The targeted pollutants sub-criterion rewards a good match between the type of measurements provided by the sensor platform and the pollutant of interest for a given environment.
-It is calculated based on Table 3, by adding the corresponding coefficients for the pollutants targeted by the candidate solution, up to a maximum score of 1.
+- 2. Utility This criterion reflects the capacity of a sensor system to provide the essential functionalities for accomplishing the targeted goal.
+The criteria taken into account to evaluate Utility vary based on the category of use, with two criteria always present: targeted pollutants and data recovery: - The targeted pollutants sub-criterion rewards a good match between the type of measurements provided by the sensor platform and the pollutant of interest for a given environment.
+It is calculated based on Table 4, by adding the corresponding coefficients for the pollutants targeted by the candidate solution, up to a maximum score of 1.